Diffusion limited aggregation in the layers model: Analysis of DLA in the equal layers model

 \subsection{Existence of a unique connecting path component.}

-We regard occupied vertices as coloured either red or blue, with all occupied vertices in level $k$ coloured blue.
+We now prove Theorem \ref{Th1}.(3) for the equal layers model.
+We must show w.h.p. that at $t_f$, the finish time, the path of occupied vertices connecting the source to level $k$ (and hence to the sink) has no off-path neighbours in $C_{t_f}$.

-A particle halts at vertex $u$ in level $i$, if it chooses an edge $uw$ to an occupied neighbour $w$ in level $i+1$.
-We consider this edge $uw$ as being directed from $u$ to $w$ in the component rooted at the sink.
+At a given step $t$, the edge induced component $C_t$ is obtained from $C_{t-1}$ by adding a newly occupied vertex which points to the neighbour in $C_{t-1}$ which halted the particle: Thus a particle halts at vertex $u$ in level $i$ if it chooses an edge $uw$ to an occupied neighbour $w$ in level $i+1$.
+We consider this edge $uw$ as being directed from $u$ to $w$ in the component $C_t$ rooted at the sink.
+An arborescence is a rooted tree with all edges directed towards the root vertex.
+Thus $C_t$ is an arborescence with root $z$.
+On deletion of the $z$, $D_t=C_t\sm\{z\}$ becomes a directed forest of arborescences each rooted at a vertex in level $k$.

+Let $B_i$ be the set of occupied vertices in level $i$, where $L_i=|B_i|$.
+Given that a particle at $u$ chooses a vertex in $B_{i+1}$ as a neighbour, then this neighbour is chosen uniformly at random (u.a.r.) from the set $B_{i+1}$.

+We regard vertices occupied by halted particles as coloured either red or blue, with all occupied vertices in level $k$ coloured blue.
 If $u$ is the first in-neighbour of $w$ then $u$ is coloured blue.
-If however $w$ already has an in-neighbour $u'$, then $u, u'$ and all other in-neighbours are (re)coloured red.
+If however $w$ already has an in-neighbour $u'$, then $u, u'$ and all other in-neighbours are (re-)coloured red.
 At any step, the red vertices in a level are those with siblings, and the blue ones are the unique in-neighbour of some vertex in the next level.
+The choice of $w$ by the particle at $u$ is independent of the colour of $w$ at this step.
-The process halts when there is a directed path of occupied vertices $v=u_0 u_1\cdots u_k$ from the source to level $k$.

-\begin{lemma} With high probability, the path $v=u_0 u_1\cdots u_k =w$ from the source to level $k$ is blue and thus the in-arborescence of halted particles rooted at $w=u_k$ is exactly this $(v,w)$-path. \end{lemma} \begin{proof} As before, let $B_i$ be the set of occupied vertices in level $i$, where $L_i=|B_i|$.
-As each $u \in B_i$ has a unique out-neighbour, the subset {\rm Out}$(B_i)$ of $B_{i+1}$ with at least one in-neighbour has size at most $L_i$.
+The process halts when there is a directed path of occupied vertices $v=u_0 u_1\cdots u_kz$ from the source to sink.
+The source vertex $v$ is blue at $t_f$ as it is the first in-neighbour of $u_1$. \begin{lemma} With high probability, the path $v=u_0 u_1\cdots u_k =w$ from the source to level $k$ is blue, and thus the arborescence of halted particles rooted at $w=u_k$ is exactly this path. \end{lemma} \begin{proof} As before, let $B_i$ be the set of occupied vertices in level $i$, and $L_i=|B_i|$.
+As each $u \in B_i$ has a unique occupied out-neighbour in $C$, the subset {\rm Out}$(B_i)$ of $B_{i+1}$ with at least one in-neighbour has size at most $L_i$.